ubeda/DIRACDocs/source/AdministratorGuide/Systems/ResourceStatus/index.rst

 The entry points of the API are:

+- *ResourceStatusAPI*: front end for the *ResourceStatusDB*.
+- *ResourceManagementAPI*: front end for the *ResourceManagementDB*.

+or if you prefer, you can access the database functions directly though the clients:

 - *ResourceStatusClient*: front end for the *ResourceStatusDB*.
 - *ResourceManagementClient*: front end for the *ResourceManagementDB*.